 First of all, you are special needs child who likely requires more hands-on attention from each parent than a child without special needs.
 Whether your child's particular condition is mental or physical, you will want to ensure that you can consistently be in your child's life.
 An artistic child may be especially Navy in this area with their emotional and mental well-being dependent upon stability and consistency while following a routine.
 As such, you should strive to make sure that you and your spouse negotiate a possession schedule that allows for each of you to have sustained regular contact with your child.

 The specifics of your position schedule should be dependent upon your family and your child's needs.
-Many families with special needs children 10 to do their best to live close to one another after a divorce thereby allowing for more flexible arrangements as far as possession is concerned.
+Many families with special needs children 10 to do their best to live close to one another after a divorce, thereby allowing for more flexible arrangements as far as possession is concerned.

-For example, you and your spouse may be able to negotiate what is known as a 2-3-2 position schedule whereby one of you possessions the child for the first 2 days of the week, the other parent has positioned for the other three and possession flip flops back to the first parent for the final two days of the week.
-You and your spouse would be able to alternate weeks in this manner thus allowing your child to have sustained yet regular contact with both of you.
+For example, you and your spouse may be able to negotiate what is known as a 2-3-2 position schedule whereby one of you possessions the child for the first two days of the week, the other parent has positioned for the other three, and possession flip flops back to the first parent for the final two days of the week.
+You and your spouse would be able to alternate weeks in this manner, thus allowing your child to have sustained yet regular contact with both of you.
 Autistic children tend to do better in more highly structured in stable environments than non-autistic children on a general basis.
 As a result, I could see a structure like this working out quite well for your family if it can be negotiated upon in good faith.